zscaler/terraform-provider-zpa/docs/resources/zpa_policy_forwarding_rule_v2.md

 ---
 subcategory: "Policy Set Controller"
 layout: "zscaler"
-page_title: "ZPA: policy_access_rule_v2"
+page_title: "ZPA: policy_forwarding_rule_v2"
 description: |-
-  Creates and manages ZPA Policy Access Rule via API v2 endpoints.
+  Creates and manages ZPA Policy Access Forwarding Rule via API v2 endpoints.
 ---

-# Resource: zpa_policy_access_rule_v2
+# Resource: zpa_policy_forwarding_rule_v2

-The **zpa_policy_access_rule_v2** resource creates and manages policy access rule in the Zscaler Private Access cloud using a new v2 API endpoint.
+The **zpa_policy_forwarding_rule_v2** resource creates and manages policy access forwarding rule in the Zscaler Private Access cloud using a new v2 API endpoint.

   ⚠️ **NOTE**: This resource is recommended if your configuration requires the association of more than 1000 resource criteria per rule.